Tell a Story (<div>, CSS class)

 -

-.
-Notice how there are now two separate classes of<div>
+Let's look atbetter_style.css.
+Notice how there are now two separate classes of<div>tags:rowandpanel

 div.row { ... } div.panel { ... }

-In your HTML, you can specify whether you want your<div>
+In your HTML, you can specify whether you want your<div>to be arowor apanelby specifying<div class="row">or<div class="panel">.

 <div class="row"> <div class="panel"> <img src="..."> <p>...</p> </div> <div class="panel"> <img src="..."> <p>...</p> </div> ... </div class="row"> <div class="row"> ... </div class="row">